EarthScope/libmseed/INSTALL.md

 ## Unix, Linux, macOS

-A simple 'make' on most Unix-like systems should build the library.
+A simple `make` on most Unix-like systems should build the library.

 The included Makefile should work for most Unix-like environments and most make variants.
-It is known to work with GNU make, which, if not the default, is sometimes installed as gmake.
+It is known to work with GNU make, which, if not the default, is sometimes installed as `gmake`.

 The `CC`, `CFLAGS`, `LDFLAGS` and `CPPFLAGS` environment variables can be set to control the build.

-If the **LIBMSEED_URL** variable is defined during the build, the library will be built with support for reading from URLs.
+If the **LIBMSEED_URL** variable is defined during the build, the library will be compiled with support for reading from URLs.
 Currently, this support requires that [libcurl](https://curl.haxx.se/) be installed on the target system.

 The simplest way to build the library with URL support is to include `-DLIMSEED_URL`